Sequential composition of propositional logic programs: Algebraic Semantics

 \subsection{Least Models}

-We interpret propositional Horn theories according to their least model semantics and since least models can be constructively computed by bottom-up iterations of the associated van Emden-Kowalski operators (cf. Proposition \ref{prop:LM}), we can finally reformulate the fixed point semantics of propositional Horn theories in terms of sequential composition (Theorem \ref{thm:LM}).
+We interpret propositional logic programs according to their least model semantics and since least models can be constructively computed by bottom-up iterations of the associated van Emden-Kowalski operators (\prettyref{prop:LM}), and since these operators can be represented in terms of composition (\prettyref{thm:T_P}), we can finally reformulate the fixed point semantics of programs algebraically in terms of composition (\prettyref{thm:LM}).